 - Taking someone else’s medication

-- Taking medication only for effect it causes—to get high
+- Taking medication only for the effect it causes—to get high

 When misusing a prescription stimulant, people can consume the drug in its standard form.
 Alternatively, they can crush tablets or open the capsules, dissolve the powder in water, and inject the liquid into a vein.
 Some can also snort or smoke the powder.